Role-Playing-Game (RPG) A game in which the participants assume the roles of fictional characters.

 Respect every member's thoughts and ideas.
-Nobody has rights over a particular idea, regardless of who thought it up first.
 Please treat all members with the same respect you would want to be treated with.
 We have a Bill of Rights that entitles you to fair play, though they do not automatically make you or your argument right.
+These rights are:

 As a Game Master

 - The right to deny anyone who doesn't reach their/the RPG's standards